osuosl/beaver-barcamp-pelican/content/pages/FAQ.rst

 How are topics chosen?
 ~~~~~~~~~~~~~~~~~~~~~~

-Most session topics are scheduled the morning of the event and are provided by
+Attendees choose their own topics to present.
+Presenters add their topics to the schedule the morning of the event.
-the attendees.

 Who should present?
 ~~~~~~~~~~~~~~~~~~~